Cheesy Ranch Potato Foil Packs

 Yes, you can bake the foil packs in a preheated oven at 400°F for about 25-30 minutes, or until the potatoes are tender and the cheese is melted.

-Use heavy-duty foil to create the packets.
-Place the seasoned, ranch-coated red potatoes, then fold and seal the edges to form a packet.
+Create the packets using heavy-duty foil.
+Place the seasoned, ranch-coated red potatoes in the foil, then fold and seal the edges to form a packet.

-Canola oil is recommended for this recipe, but you can also use olive oil or vegetable oil if you prefer.
-Make sure to mix the oil with salt, pepper, and ranch dressing to coat the potatoes evenly.
+Canola oil is recommended for this recipe, but you can also use olive or vegetable oil.
+Mix the oil with salt, pepper, and ranch dressing to coat the potatoes evenly.

 Craving More?
 Try These Potato Recipes: